Oncomodulin: Structure

 Oncomodulin is highly conserved across vertebrate evolution (NCBI database).
 It is a smaller calcium-binding protein (11.7-kDa) which resembles the EF-hand domain of calmodulin (32% sequence identity), alpha-parvalbumin (54%), S100-beta (34%), and calbindin (25%) and resembles alpha-parvalbumin in its N-terminal region (52%).
 It has a 40-residue N-terminal domain with an inactive calcium binding site and a 70-residue EF-hand domain with one low affinity Ca2+ and Mg2+ binding site and one high-affinity Ca2+ site.

 Oncomodulin has a crystal structure and is a 12,000 Mr protein.
 Two Ca2+ atoms in oncomodulin are co-ordinated with seven oxygen atoms and one water molecule.
 The third Ca2+ atom is co-ordinated with five oxygen atoms and two water molecules.
 Both of the Ca2+ molecules are bound to the CD and EF loops.
 The distances between Ca and O in the molecular structure range from 2.07 A to 2.64 A, which indicates that the molecule is tightly bound together.
 The backbone structure of oncomodulin closely resembles parvalbumin.
-It has a 50% amino acid identity to parvalbumin.
+It has a 50% amino acid identity to parvalbumin and a very similar structure.

+The oncomodulins, sometimes called "beta-1 parvalbumins," are an ancient family of parvalbumins that can be found at conserved genome locations in species as different as cartilaginous fish, bony fish, and mammals.